This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a 1-quart saucepan over medium heat, stir together the heavy cream and lemon juice.
+- Combine the heavy cream and lemon juice in a 1-quart saucepan over medium heat.
 Add the butter and stir until melted.
-Reduce heat to medium-low and whisk for about 8 minutes, until the mixture thickens slightly.
+Reduce the heat to medium-low and whisk constantly for about 8 minutes, until the mixture thickens slightly.

-- Stir in the Parmesan and nutmeg.
-Continue stirring for about 3 minutes, until the cheese melts and the sauce thickens.
+- Add the Parmesan gradually, stirring constantly as you go.
+Stir in the nutmeg.
+Continue stirring for about 3 minutes until the cheese is fully melted and the sauce is thick and smooth.

 Notes